Geometric Height on Flag Varieties in Positive Characteristic: Strongly canonical reduction

 \begin{defn} We say $F$ is strongly semistable if for any non-constant finite morphism $f: C' \to C$, the pullback $f^*F$ is semistable. \end{defn}

+\begin{rem} Semistability is preserved by separable pullbacks, that is, for a separable morphism $f: C' \to C$, the pullback $f^*(F_P)$ is semistable.
+However, this fact does not hold for inseparable morphism. \end{rem}

 Among all filtrations of a vector bundle, there is a canonical one (the Harder-Narasimhan filtration).
-Similarly, among all reduction to parabolic subgroups, there is a canonical one.
+More generally, among all reduction of a principal $G$-bundles to parabolic subgroups, there is also a canonical one.
+The reduction $E_P$ of $E$ is called \emph{canonical} (or the Harder--Narasimhan filtration) if it satisfies the following conditions:

 A reduction $F_P$ of $F$ to a parabolic subgroup $P$ is called \emph{canonical} if the following two conditions hold: \begin{enumerate} \item The the principal $L_P$ bundle $F_P \times_P L_P$ is semistable. \item For any non-trivial character $\lambda$ of $P$ which is non-negative linear combination of simple roots, $\langle \deg(F_P), \lambda \rangle>0$. \end{enumerate}

-\begin{defn} We say $F_Q$ is strongly canonical if for any non-constant finite morphism $f: C' \to C$, the pullback $f^*(F_Q)$ is canonical. \end{defn}
+\begin{defn} We say $F_P$ is strongly canonical if for any non-constant finite morphism $f: C' \to C$, the pullback $f^*(F_P)$ is canonical. \end{defn}

-\begin{rem} If the base field has characteristic \(0\), then semistability (resp. canonical reduction) and strongly semistability (resp. strongly canonical reduction) are equivalent and the (strongly) canonical reduction exists uniquely \cite{behrend2000semi}.
-However, in positive characteristic, the notion of strongly canonical reduction becomes essential for our purposes, despite the fact that it does not generally exist. \end{rem}
+\begin{rem} Similarly as strongly Semistability, the notion of canonical reduction is preserved by separable pullbacks \cite{behrend2000semi}.
+In characteristic zero, canonical reduction is strong while this does not hold for inseparable morphism, which makes Definition \ref{strongly} necessary. \end{rem}

+We will need the following theorem. \begin{thm}[\cite{1984RR}, Theorem 3.23] If $F$ is a strongly semistable $G$-bundle and $\rho :G\xrightarrow[]{} H$ is a homomorphism that maps the connected component of of the center of $G$ into that of $H$, then $F\times^{G}H$ is a semistable $H$-bundle. \end{thm}